Dinnes History, Family Crest & Coats of Arms

 Early History of the Dinnes family

-Another 141 words (10 lines of text) covering the years 1352, 1412, 1413, 1377, 1397, 1383, 1414, 1383 and 1414 are included under the topic Early Dinnes History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Dinnes research.
+Another 71 words (5 lines of text) covering the years 1352, 1412, 1413, 1377, 1397, 1383, 1414, 1383 and 1414 are included under the topic Early Dinnes History in all our PDF Extended History products and printed products wherever possible.